🎉 GoZen Testimonials Launch: Automate the collection and display of reviews

 Conclusion

-Here’s the quick important points to write high reply rate follow up email copy,
+Here are the quick, important points to write a high reply rate follow-up email copy,

-4. Clearly state your purpose in the follow-up email.
+Then, state your purpose.
 Be concise and avoid rambling.
+Get to the point.

 What do you think is the hardest part in running the cold email campaign?